Isysxp/PDP11-on-the-M5-Core/README.md

   The PDP11/40 emulation includes 124 KW of RAM, an FP11 floating point unit, the EIS instruction set, a DL11 console serial port, an RL01/2 drive, an RK11 drive and a KL11 serial interface.
 It will run a number of DEC operating systems including Unix V6, RT11, RSX11/M and RSTS.
 The disk images which are SIMH compatible are stored on the SD card and selected via the touch screen.
-The console KL11 and the DL11 may be acceessed via telnet to port 2000 for the console and 23 for the DL11.<br><br>
+The console KL11 and the DL11 may be acceessed via telnet to port 2000 for the console and 23 for the DL11.The app will register the name M5PDP11 in your router.<br><br>
    The app can be built via the Arduino IDE and requires a number of extra libraries as below:<br>
 Using library M5Core2 version 0.1.7 in folder "file:///c:/Users/iansc/Documents/Arduino/libraries/M5Core2"
 Using library Wire version 2.0.0 in folder "file:///c:/Users/iansc/AppData/Local/Arduino15/packages/esp32/hardware/esp32/2.0.13/libraries/Wire"